Home page

 This 6~7th paragraph says

-"We performed a fixed set of operations that entangles 53 qubits into a complex superposition state... preparing this superposition state is accomplished by applying a sequence of tens of control pulses to each qubit" ← just applying (classical) mirowave pulses to qubits, No evidence of (unobservable) quantum superposition or parallel universes
+"We performed a fixed set of operations that entangles 53 qubits into a complex superposition state... preparing this superposition state is accomplished by applying a sequence of tens of control pulses to each qubit" ← just applying (classical) microwave pulses to qubits, No evidence of (unobservable) quantum superposition or parallel universes

 "For classical computers, it is much more difficult to compute the outcome (= just random numbers ) of these operations because it requires computing the probability of being in any one of the 2^53 possible (= superposition ) states, where the 53 comes from the number of qubits"